orbswarm/orbswarm-svn/mothernode/java/resources/readme.txt

-Last updated 21 May 2007 by Robert Harris, orbswarm.com@trebor.org.
+Last updated 12 June 2007 by Robert Harris, orbswarm.com@trebor.org.

-OrbSim is intended as a simple simlutor for exploring orb swarm behaviors.
-It could be expanded in a number of usefull ways. :)
+SwarmCon is intended is intended to provide a complete set of swarm services including:

+   - orb simulation
+   - a laboratory for development of a library of orb behaviors
+   - a tool for choreographing performances
+   - a real time swarm control interface

 Requirements:

    - Java 1.5 or later
+   - Ant 1.6 or later

 Features:

    - asbstract rate class
+   - motion model classes
    - extensible behavior classe
    - a number of simple behaviors
    - PD orb motions controllers

 -------------------------------------------------------------------------------